ploomis1/TRMS/README.md

 ## Usage

-Clone Repository, setup Amazon Keyspaces, setup Amazon truststore, setup enviornment vairables in run configurations, use postman for api requests
+Clone Repository.
+Setup Amazon Keyspaces and configuration file.
+Setup Amazon truststore in recources folder.
+Create Run Configurations.
+Use an application such as Postman to send REST requests.